 My name is Dave Workman.
 I’m an acquisitions and content editor for Muse Harbor Publishing.
-I began writing Rules of Engagement for beginning (or curious) writers, based on what I perceive to be fundamental obstacles that many of us confront when beginning, or struggling through, a new novel.
-Perhaps I can offer useful advice—or maybe not—although I certainly know what excites me as a reader, and what excites me as an editor who accepts and rejects manuscripts.
-Thus, the following blog may be worth a look.
+I began writing Rules of Engagement for beginning (or curious) writers, based on what I perceive to be fundamental obstacles that many of us confront when starting, or struggling through, a new novel.
+Perhaps I can offer useful advice—or maybe not—although I certainly know what excites me as a reader, and what excites me as an editor who accepts or rejects manuscripts.
+Thus, the following comments (although RoE remains a work-in-progress) may be worth a look.

 Rule #1: Finish your book.

 2. Where to Start.
 (Part 1).
 Exploring your inciting incident.